-Threshold Process for Procuring Process for Procuring nt process Contract values up to £500 Award to provider without formal procureme Use a Procurement / Purchasing Card (see Contract on the providers own terms.
+Threshold Process for Procuring Contract values up to Award to provider without formal procureme nt process. £500 Use a Procurement / Purchasing Card (see section C9).
+Contract on the providers own terms.
 Contract values at and over £500 up to £25,000 (the Council Advertising Threshold ) Obtain 3 written quotations.
 Consider a Procurement / Purchasing Card for the lower value spends in this range.
 Contract on Council model Terms and Conditions where possible; contract on provider's terms and conditions where there is a business need and any associated risks have been considered.
-Publically advertised procurement.
-The Procurement Tool Kit (see section C8) is to be used specifically for Advice on whether a procurement is required at all Developing a Sourcing Strategy Advising on Contract terms over the Council Advertising Threshold up to Government Thresholds limits (see below for these) Consult a Procurement Advisor to manage the procurement via electronic tendering.
+The Procurement Tool Kit (see section C8) is to be used specifically for Advice on whether a procurement is required at all Developing a Sourcing Strategy Contract values at and over the Council Advertising Threshold up to Government Thresholds limits (see below for these) Publically advertised procurement.
+Consult a Procurement Advisor to manage the procurement via electronic tendering.
 A Sourcing Strategy is required.
 Consult a Procurement Advisor before embarking on any procurement at and over £100,000.
 Contracts Register to be populated.
 ContractsFinder will be used for posting both adverts and award notices for spends £25,000 and over.
-Contract terms and conditions and procurement documentation Preparing, issuing and evaluating quotations and tenders Issuing quotations and tenders Contract values at, and over, the Government Thresholds Appropriate VAT must be added to all full contract values to determine if Public, or Concession Contracts Regulations or are triggered Use Council model Terms and Conditions.
-In accordance with the Public Contracts Reg Supplies and Services over £213,47 Light Touch Regime contracts over £ Works over £5,336,937 In accordance with the Concession Contract Works/Services over £5,336,937 Consult a Procurement Advisor on all procu Government Thresholds.
-ContractsFinder and Find a Tender notices Use Council model Contract Terms and Cor refreshed every 2 years from 1st January 2022 Contracts Regulations for: - over £213,477 ontracts over £663,540 7 ssion Contracts Regulations for: - 5,336,937 or on all procurements over the ender notices applicable. ferms and Conditions.
+Advising on Contract terms and conditions and procurement documentation Preparing, issuing and evaluating quotations and tenders Issuing quotations and tenders Contract values at, and over, the Government Thresholds Appropriate VAT must be added to all full contract values to determine if Public, or Concession Contracts Regulations or are triggered Supplies and Services over £213,477 Light Touch Regime contracts over £663,540 Works over £5,336,937 In accordance with the Concession Contracts Regulations for: -